Lyrics/lyrics-database/README.md

 [![Build Status](https://travis-ci.com/Lyrics/lyrics.svg?branch=master)](https://travis-ci.com/Lyrics/lyrics)

-Here you can read and contribute lyrics to your favorite songs.
+Here you can read and add song lyrics.

 ### What this project is contributing to the world